Blog

 Why I Pursued SSP

-My main motivation for pursuing the SSP was to address the underlying trauma I'd experienced.
+My main motivation for pursuing the SSP was to address the underlying complex trauma I'd experienced.

 More specifically, despite trying countless therapies, medications, and even “natural” remedies, I lived with near-constant anxiety and hypervigilance that I couldn’t shake.